chicken10dys/snake/readme.md

-To get this woing you need pygame.e and python 3.10. to install pygame use pip install pygame
+To get this woing you need pygame and python 3.10. to install pygame use pip install pygame